FaizoKen/Top.gg-Voter-Role/README.md

 # VoterRole

 Lightweight Rust backend that receives [Top.gg](https://top.gg) vote webhooks and syncs voter Discord user IDs to [RoleLogic](https://rolelogic.faizo.net) for automatic role assignment.
+Designed as a RoleLogic plugin with multi-guild support.

 ## How it works

+1. **Registers** guild/role pairs via the RoleLogic plugin API
-1. **Receives** Top.gg V2 webhook events with HMAC-SHA256 signature verification
+2. **Receives** Top.gg webhook events with HMAC-SHA256 signature verification
-2. **Stores** voter user IDs in memory for a configurable TTL (default 24h)
+3. **Stores** voter records in PostgreSQL with a configurable per-registration TTL
-3. **Syncs** the active voter list to RoleLogic's Role Link API on a configurable interval
+4. **Syncs** the active voter list to RoleLogic's Role Link API on a configurable interval
+5. **Cleans up** expired voters every 60 seconds and removes their roles automatically

 RoleLogic then automatically assigns/removes Discord roles based on the synced list.